-Course Title & Credits t distributi course ion of the Eligibility Pre-requisite Code Tutorial Practical Criteria of the course Introduction to Numerical Methods 4 2 0 2 Appeared in Semester 3 Elementary calculus PHYSICS DSE 14a
+Course Title & Credits t distributi course on of the Code Tutorial Practical Criteria of the course Introduction to Numerical Methods 4 2 0 2 Appeared in Semester 3 Elementary calculus PHYSICS DSE 14a

 The main objective of this course is to introduce the students to the field of numerical analysis enabling them to solve a wide range of physics problems.
 The skills developed during the course will prepare them not only for doing fundamental and applied research but also for a wide variety of careers.